-- i) An employee and employer may agree in writing to the employee taking time off instead of being paid for a particular amount of overtime that has been worked by the employee. - ii) The period of time off that an employee is entitled to take is equivalent to the overtime payment that would have been made. - EXAMPLE: By making an agreement under clause Part 5-b) an employee who worked 2 overtime hours at 150% of the minimum hourly rate is entitled to 3 hours' time off. - iii) Time off must be taken: - (1) within the period of 6 months after the overtime is worked; and - (2) at a time or times within that period of 6 months agreed by the employee and employer. - iv) If the employee requests at any time, to be paid for overtime covered by an agreement under clause Part 5-b) but not taken as time off, the employer must pay the employee for the overtime, in the next pay period following the request, at the overtime rate applicable to the overtime when worked. - v) If time off for overtime that has been worked is not taken within the period of 6 months mentioned in clause Part 5-b)ii), the employer must pay the employee for the overtime, in the next pay period following those 6 months, at the overtime rate applicable to the overtime when worked. - vi) An employer must not exert undue influence or undue pressure on an employee in relation to a decision by the employee to make, or not make, an agreement to take time off instead of payment for overtime. - vii) An employee may, under section 65 of the Act, request to take time off, at a time or times specified in the request or to be subsequently agreed by the employer and the employee, instead of being paid for overtime worked by the employee.
-If the employer agrees to the request then clause Part 5-b) will apply for overtime that has been worked.
+- a) An employee and employer may agree in writing to the employee taking time off instead of being paid for a particular amount of overtime that has been worked by the employee. - b) The period of time off that an employee is entitled to take is equivalent to the overtime payment that would have been made.

+EXAMPLE: By making an agreement under clause 17.3 an employee who worked 2 overtime hours at 150% of the minimum hourly rate is entitled to 3 hours' time off.

+- c) Time off must be taken: - i. within the period of 6 months after the overtime is worked; and - ii. at a time or times within that period of 6 months agreed by the employee and employer. - d) If the employee requests at any time, to be paid for overtime covered by an agreement under clause 17.3 but not taken as time off, the employer must pay the employee for the overtime, in the next pay period following the request, at the overtime rate applicable to the overtime when worked. - e) If time off for overtime that has been worked is not taken within the period of 6 months mentioned in clause 17.3(b), the employer must pay the employee for the overtime, in the next pay period following those 6 months, at the overtime rate applicable to the overtime when worked. - f) An employer must not exert undue influence or undue pressure on an employee in relation to a decision by the employee to make, or not make, an agreement to take time off instead of payment for overtime. - g) An employee may, under section 65 of the Act, request to take time off, at a time or times specified in the request or to be subsequently agreed by the employer and the employee, instead of being paid for overtime worked by the employee.
+If the employer agrees to the request then clause 17.3 will apply for overtime that has been worked.